hyperhq/docs.hypercontainer.io/performance/perf-on-softlayer.md

 | --- | --- | --- | --- |
 | startup time  | 314 | 366 | 336 |

->The following tests are for "hyper for kvm" with qboot
+>The following tests are for "Hyper for KVM" with qboot

 ### 1.2 Pod replace time